Diogoamorim27/GodotTutorials/Branching Dialogue System/Tutorial.md

 ```

 Straight away we **store the access point to our _VBox_ in a variable** (don't forget static typing!
-It's good for you and the enviroment).
+It's good for you and the environment).

 Since `choices` are the actual values of the strings, as our `for` loop will go over them, we need to count the index ourselves, by creating a `choice_index` variable.